Chang Thai National Thai Elephant Day, March 13 2002

 travel over any terrain, however steep and treacherous.
 This was

-most efficient form of land transport in
+the most efficient form of land transport in

 Thailand until the arrival of the railway and the automobile, and in the